tsaad-dev/drafts/mpls-base/draft-saad-mpls-base-yang.md

 ~~~~~~~~~~~
 {: #fig-mpls-relation title="Relationship between MPLS modules"}

-ietf-mpls module contains the following high-level types and groupings:
+The 'ietf-mpls' module defines the following identities:

+mpls:

+> This identity extends the 'address-family' identity for RIB instance(s) identity as defined in {{!RFC8349}} to represent the native MPLS RIB instance.

 label-block-alloc-mode:

 > A base YANG identity for supported label block allocation mode(s).

+The ietf-mpls module contains the following high-level types and groupings:

 mpls-operations-type: